 What and when is International OpenCon Catalonia?

-International OpenCon Catalonia (IOCC) is a meeting of polyamorous, poly-friendly and poly-curious people that feel like exchanging ideas, learning from each other’s experiences, getting to know like-minded people and having fun.
+International OpenCon Catalonia (IOCC) is a meeting of non-monogamous people that feel like exchanging ideas, learning from each other’s experiences, getting to know like-minded people and having fun.
 It has run since 2012, usually in the last weekend of May (Friday-Sunday), in a very nice rural house in the Catalonian countryside we rent all for ourselves.
 It takes place about 130 km north of Barcelona and 20 km north of Girona (Catalonia, Spain): check the venue page for more details.
-We’ll be about 60 people.
+We’ll be about 40 people.

 IOCC is all about talking and socialising.
 It’s not a sex club, a fetish club, or a dating service.
 We have no problem with those sorts of events—we just want to run something different.
 This is a place to meet new friends.
 See our code of conduct for more detail.